-Working hours are generally 9am to 5pm, although some roles particularly those that are student facing can include weekends or shift work.
-Many positions require occasional overtime, which can be concentrated at peak periods of the academic year, such as examinations, enrolment or during academic quality visits.
+Working hours are generally 9am to 5pm, although some roles, particularly those that are student facing, can include weekends or evening work.
+You may have to work overtime at certain points in the year, for example during examinations, enrolment or academic quality visits.

 You will need to have:

-The main employers of education administrators tend to be universities and higher and further (HE and FE) colleges.
+The main employers of education administrators are universities and HE and FE colleges.
 Opportunities also exist within tertiary colleges, private colleges and specialist training colleges and, increasingly, within primary and secondary schools.